-"After installing updates released July 13, 2021 on domain controllers (DCs) in your environment, printers, scanners, and multifunction devices that are not compliant with section 3.2.1 of RFC 4556 spec might fail to print when using smart card (PIV) authentication," shared Microsoft as it listed the issues that plague the latest Windows 10 release, version 21H1.
+"After installing updates released July 13, 2021 on domain controllers (DCs) in your environment, printers (opens in new tab), scanners (opens in new tab), and multifunction devices (opens in new tab) that are not compliant with section 3.2.1 of RFC 4556 spec might fail to print when using smart card (PIV) authentication," shared Microsoft (opens in new tab) as it listed the issues that plague the latest Windows 10 release, version 21H1.

 Microsoft explains that the issue only affects devices that support smart card authentication.
 Furthermore, it only manifests itself on devices that don’t support the Diffie–Hellman key or advertise support for triple DES (des-ede3-cbc) during the Kerberos Authentication Service (AS) request.

 - Here’s our recommendations for the best small business printers (opens in new tab)

 - These are the best laser printers (opens in new tab) around today

 - We’ve also curated the best inkjet printers (opens in new tab)